wajidbaba/global.hackathon/Teams/Octomouse/ABOUT.md

 I don't care if i dont win, in fact, i'm sure my solution will be unfinished and totally unpolished by the end of the hackathon.
 I just hope I can share a cool idea with the world, and make somethig useful from this.

-Thanks for reading, and good luck to all the teams!
+_Thanks for reading, and good luck to all the teams!

+Germán Bobr._